suffolklibraries/lgc/content/collections/events/reading-round-10-03.md

     content:
       -
         type: text
         text: 'Reading Round is a free, weekly literary discussion group led by local author Louise Millar for the Royal Literary Fund.
-It takes place during the school term, on Friday afternoons in the Wolsey Room, from 1.45pm till 3.15pm.'
+It takes place during the school term, on Friday afternoons in the Chaucer Room, from 1.45pm till 3.15pm.'
   -
     type: paragraph
     content: